-- The same credits cannot be used to satisfy multiple requirements (for example, the same course cannot be used to satisfy both math and track requirements). - 3.
-Elective courses could be closely-related FIU graduate-level courses outside ECE. - No more than 6 graduate semester hours with a grade of "B" or higher may be transferred from other accredited institutions. - 5.
+- 3. Elective courses could be closely-related FIU graduate-level courses outside ECE. - No more than 6 graduate semester hours with a grade of "B" or higher may be transferred from other accredited institutions. - 5.
 Must maintain an overall GPA of 3.0 or better. - 6.
-No grade below "C" will be accepted for any graduate-level coursework. - 7.
-International graduate students need to take at least 9 credit-hour courses during regular semesters and at least 6 credit-hour courses during the summers. - 8.
-There may be extra requirements on minimum credit hours for in-person courses taken by international graduate students or students in special programs. - 9.
-No more than 6 credits of Special Topics courses (must be letter-graded) may count towards MS degree requirements.
+No grade below "C" will be accepted for any graduate-level coursework. - International graduate students need to take at least 9 credit-hour courses during regular semesters and at least 6 credit-hour courses during the summers. - There may be extra requirements on minimum credit hours for in-person courses taken by international graduate students or students in special programs. - No more than 6 credits of Special Topics courses (must be letter-graded) may count towards MS degree requirements.